-Social Security will never run out of money
+Social Security will never run out of money.

 I know that is a broad and concerning statement, and one intended to cause the reader to investigate further.
 The new research report from Boston College’s Center for Retirement Research provides us with fresh and actionable information.

-If current spending, without tax adjustment, continues, in 2034, benefits will need to be reduced by 25%.
+If current spending, without tax adjustment, continues in 2034, benefits will need to be reduced by 25%.
 To solve the problem, an increase of 2.66% in payroll social security taxation will need to be implemented.
 Otherwise, in 2034, benefit adjustments will become necessary.

 The current actual cost per payroll is now about 17%, and an increase would push the taxation to 20%.
 Depending on your employment situation, either you are currently paying the entire amount (self-employed) or sharing it with your employer (50/50).
 However, the tax is being paid, and it will need to be increased.

 In 1983, when Congress authorized the National Commission on Social Security Reform, many early estimated the trust fund to run out of money as early as the late 1990s.
-Of course, that didn’t happen, and the reason is simple; wages increased more significant than the percentage of retiree’s income paid by Social Security.
+Of course, that didn’t happen, and the reason is simple; wages increased more significantly than the percentage of retiree’s income paid by Social Security.
 More taxation paid into the trust fund has allowed the date of exhaustion to be moved farther.

 There is the possibility that 2034 may not be an accurate estimate; one factor would be a worsening economy.
 If the economy fell into a recession (or depression), the trust fund estimates would need to be adjusted.